 When looking at the main research objectives it is interesting to note that the study of pollution and human impacts have dominated the literature (Fig. 3d).
 These articles mainly focus on the effects of stressors over coastal urban ecosystems and cities.
 For instance, Jartun & Pettersen (2010) collected sediments from urban stormwater runoff and analyzed various contaminants, showing that several active pollution sources are supplying the runoff systems.
 Studies that focus on habitat use in urban areas are also common.
 For example studies have focused on differences in communities between fixed and floating structures (Holloway & Connell 2002) or on abundance and survival rates of charismatic species in highly industrialized bays (Eguchi et al. 2010).
 Studies which focus on different aspects of city design are less frequent, but they have been increasing in the last 10 years.
 Some of these studies have developed climatic guidelines for planning and identifying climatic needs in a coastal cities (e.g Alcoforado et al. 2009), others have applied multi-criteria decision analysis to explore local stakeholders' perceptions in terms of priority actions for waterfront development (Papatheochari & Coccossis 2019).
+Main research objectives are varied from drivers to impacts and practice for action.
+This sugests that there is a concern to know these aspects, however most of them have been approached from an ecological perspective of research.